brokolidev/catalog/README.md

 ```

 By default, the port was set to 8000. use your browser and access http://localhost:8000 to check this webpage.
+* for real server publish, changed port to 80

 ## JSON Endpoint